-More rarely, you might find a young Nathaniel Hawthorne making the rounds of his old haunts in New England.
+The young Nathaniel Hawthorne may also be seen making the rounds.
 A reclusive writer who does not enjoy public appearances, Hawthorne prefers reading his works instead of making presentations.
 His short tales are well-suited to various audiences, but I also present an abridged version of his famous novel The Scarlet Letter.
+My hope is to make Hawthorne's brilliant work easier to digest/understand for modern audiences.
+If it's December, ask about my "Holidays with Hawthorne" program.

 I am a member of the group Solo Together.
 Visit their web site to learn about many other living history performers.

-- Edgar Allan Poe (Rob Velella) on WBUR's "Here and Now" (National Public Radio) — Broadcasted on October 31, 2012
+- Edgar Allan Poe (Rob Velella) on WBUR's "Here and Now" (National Public Radio) — Broadcast on October 31, 2012

 - Rob Velella as Henry Wadsworth Longfellow on "Dead Air Live," Somerville Producers Group, April 2012